metin/ProAngularJS-Repo/README.md

 012-hello-angularjs: a simple AngularJS application that is used to illustrate the concepts presented on chapter 9 up to the "Using Modules to Organize Code" section.

 013-hello-angularjs-refactoring: a simple AngularJS application that is used to illustrate the concepts presented on chapter 9 from "Using Modules to Organize Code" section the end.
 It also illustrates some basic concepts about the module lifecycle, by displaying in the console some messages that can be used to see how a constant value can be injected in the different phases of the module lifecycle.

+014-directives: Illustrates one-way and two-way data binding directives in a simple example that follows the book test from the beginning of AngularJS example app for chapter 10 - Using Bindings and Template directives up to the Using the Template Directives.

+015-template-directives: